audioxide/data/data/posts/20150215-reviews-spiritualized-ladies-and-gentleman-we-are-floating-in-space.md

   - spiritualized
 featuredimage: 2015/02/Ladies-and-Gentleman-We-Are-Floating-In-Space.jpg
 artist: Spiritualized
-album: Ladies and Gentleman We Are Floating In Space
+album: Ladies and Gentleman We Are Floating in Space
 essentialtracks:
   - Broken Heart
 favouritetracks:
-  - Broken Heart
   - Ladies and Gentlemen We Are Floating in Space
   - I Think I'm in Love
 totalscore: